rds6y9/ArtGlassUnlimited_Website/README.md

 # Website for Art Glass Unlimited (Still in Development)

-A simple content site developed using HTML, (S)CSS, JavaScript, and Python (Django).
+A simple content site developed in Django.